Lindorm, Inc.

 Other sand is created by fragments of coral or mollusc shells, or by chemical precipitation as "ooids".
 Coral reefs require very clear water with no sediment input from rivers.
 Also ooids occur only far from rivers, since they cannot form where the water is diluted.
 A lack of rivers is found both on tropical islands, and in desert climates such as the Red Sea.

-Regardless of the origin of the sand, all beaches one more factor, without which they cannot exist: Waves.
+Regardless of the origin of the sand, all beaches depend on one more factor, without which they cannot exist: Waves.
 Waves prevent vegetation from taking over, by stirring up the sand.
 However, waves can also erode the beach.
+The beach only exists in a dynamic equilibrium with the waves.
+The waves shape the beach.

 Some waves tend to move sand out to deeper water, others to move it back in.
 Some beaches have sand that is trapped between headlands, while others receive sand in one end and loose it in the other.
 The beach exists when these various processes balance each other over some time.